-When you get to your destination, you should apply for benefits as soon as possible, according to the California Guide to the Food Stamp Program.
+When you get to your destination, you should apply for benefits as soon as possible.
 Applying quickly reduces the chance that there might be a delay in your benefits.
 Let your new caseworker know you're receiving benefits from another state so that you don't receive benefits from two states at the same time.
 This is only allowed if you're fleeing from the other state because you suffered abuse.

 Your benefit amount may change due to your move if your financial circumstances have changed.
-For instance, your benefits may increase in your new state if your housing costs have increased, or your income has decreased, or there are more people living in your home, according to the U.S. Department of Agriculture.
+For instance, your benefits may increase in your new state if your housing costs have increased, your income has decreased or there are more people living in your home.
 Or your benefits may decrease if you're making more money, or if your house costs less or if fewer people live with you.

 The U.S. Department of Agriculture decides such things as income guidelines and food stamp benefit amounts.
-Both remain the same across the continental states, but the income allowances in Hawaii and Alaska are higher, and so are the benefits.
-For instance, in Alaska the maximum income allowed for one person is $1,466 a month, whereas it's $1,174 elsewhere, according to the State of Alaska Health and Social Services.
+Both remain the same across the continental states, but the income allowances in Hawaii and Alaska are higher and so are the benefits.
+For instance, in Alaska the maximum income allowed for one person is $1,632 a month, whereas it's $1,307 elsewhere.
 Also, the benefits are determined by the remoteness of a person's living situation.
-One person can get up to $371 a month in food stamps, whereas that amount is $200 elsewhere.
-A family of one can get food stamps in Hawaii while earning $2,078 a month, for a benefit of up to $314 a month, according to the Hawaii Department of Human Services.
+In Alaska, one person in an urban area can get up to $230 a month in food stamps, whereas an individual living in a rural area qualifies for as much as $357.
+A family of one can get food stamps in Hawaii while earning $1,502 a month, for an average benefit of $255.97 a month.